keul/TinyLogAnalyzer/README.txt

       Date filters:
         For those kind of filters you need to specify a date.
-You are free to use a specific date in the format dd/mmm/aaaa, like "24/May/2011", but also some keyword for relative date like "today", "yesterday", "tomorrow".
+You are free to use a specific date in the format dd/mmm/aaaa, like "24/May/2011", but also some keywords for relative date like "today", "yesterday", "tomorrow", "week" and "month".
+Use of "week" and "month" mean referring to first day of the current week or month.
+You can also provide a numerical modifier using "+" or "-" followed by a day quantity (example: "week-5" for going back of 5 days from the begin of the week).

         --start-date=START_DATE
                             date where to start analyze and record